AFTERNOON TEA WORKSHOP: FOUR DAYS

 Day Two: The history of English tea drinking.

 This tour takes place at the famous Victoria & Albert Museum to learn about the history of afternoon tea.
 We shall then tour the British Galleries where we shall see the effects of tea and 'chinoiserie' on British culture.
 You will learn about the journey of tea from its origins in the Far East to its arrival in Europe, and how the manners and customs of English tea drinking have been transposed to tea the meal and into the afternoon tea that is now served in London's famous hotels.
 By the end of the talk you will have a good knowledge of English tea history, and will understand how this has shaped English culture through the ages and influenced the modern custom of 'taking tea'.
+Enjoy this short Victoria and Albert Museum video about 18th century tea drinking

 In the afternoon we shall be visiting specialist antique dealers to look at porcelain, silver and linens.
 More details to follow.